Skip to content

 Odor of Marijuana: Probable Cause to Suspect a Crime?

-Questions of Fact vs. Questions of Law
+Questions of Fact vs. Law

 Courts distinguish between “questions of fact” and “questions of law.”
 For example, an appellate court reviewing a trial court’s decision will defer to the trial court judge’s decision on questions of fact, more than it will for questions of law.
 Why?
-During a Contested Omnibus Hearing, and during a trial, the trial court judge heard the testimony of witnesses, saw the evidence.
-But the appellate court generally only has the trial court’s transcript and record, for review.
-So the Minnesota District Court (trial court) generally determines the facts.
-In the end, however, the Minnesota Court of Appeals, Minnesota Supreme Court, and federal appellate courts, have the last word on what the law is.

 Sometimes the difference between an issue of fact vs. law is clear.
 But other times an issue may seem a mixed issue of fact and law.

-The Law: Marijuana Use was a Crime, Now is Lawful
+Marijuana Use was a Crime, Now Lawful

-Setting aside issues of fact for the moment, assuming “odor of marijuana,” so what?
+Setting aside issues of fact for the moment, assuming an “odor of marijuana,” so what?
 After all, marijuana use is now legal in Minnesota.
 Alcohol use is legal.
 Tobacco use is legal.
 Why would the odor of marijuana be probable cause to suspect a crime?
 It’s not a crime — not any more.
 Since the 1970s, Minnesota law changes include:

 • Decriminalization of Small Amount, up to 42.5 grams of marijuana flower (petty misdemeanor)